Your shopping cart is empty!

 Hormonal imbalance before and during menopause can be exacerbated by many different factors such as lack of physical activity, environmental toxins, fear and negative attitude toward menopause, or chronic emotional stress.

 However, the strongest negative influence on hormonal balance seems to be imposed by an unhealthy refined diet which is deprived of various essentials nutrients such as magnesium, zinc, B vitamins, vitamin E, and vitamin C that are required by the body to make hormones including progesterone and oestrogen and maintain their balance.

-– There are reasons to believe that due to severe soil depletion and refined diet majority of people in the UK are very deficient in minerals such as magnesium and zinc.
+– There are reasons to believe that due to severe soil depletion and refined diet majority of people in the UK are very deficient in minerals including magnesium and zinc.
 Magnesium and zinc not only allow the body to absorb calcium, thus preventing osteoporosis during menopause, but they also play important role in maintaining healthy nervous system function as well as maintaining normal levels of progesterone and oestrogen.

-- Folate (vitamin B9), vitamin B5 (pantothenic acid) and B6 (pyridoxine) are very important for the body to make many of the mood-regulating hormones including progesterone, oestrogen, and serotonin.
+– B vitamins are very important during menopause (5).
+They are essential for proper hormonal balance and nervous system function.
+Their deficiency can cause hormonal imbalance, fatigue, slow metabolism (overweight), and poor mental health.
+Folate (vitamin B9), vitamin B5 (pantothenic acid) and B6 (pyridoxine) are very important for the body to make many of the mood-regulating hormones including progesterone, oestrogen, and serotonin.